hashicorp/terraform-provider-google/website/docs/r/endpoints_service_iam.html.markdown

 The following arguments are supported:

-* `service_name` - (Required) The name of the service.
-Used to find the parent resource to bind the IAM policy to

 * `member/members` - (Required) Identities that will be granted the privilege in `role`.
   Each entry can have one of the following values: